 My final photograph is of another bridge in Seville, but this time a much smaller one.
 This ceramic tiled bridge spans the moat at Plaza España, a well-known local landmark and tourist attraction.
 If you’ve got the desire and the muscle-power, you can hire a boat and row around the moat, though on the last occasion I was there, most visitors were laughing at a couple who hadn’t got the hang of rowing at all, and were entertaining the crowd by going round in circles just a few metres from where they rented the boat!
 If you are visiting Seville, Plaza España features plaques for each province in Spain, all beautifully decorated in tiles and should be high on your list of places to see within the city.

 So, will you join me one final time in this month’s CBBH Photo Challenge: Bridges?

 Don’t forget that the CBBH Photo Challenge is a little different from some other challenges, in two ways.
 First, it’s only once a month – giving you lots of time to consider your entry before the end of the calendar month.
 Second, and most important, this is a BLOG HOP (after all, it is the CBBH – Conejo Blanco Blog Hop, conejo blanco means white rabbit in Spanish), so DON’T FORGET that in your post you need to add links to two blogs that you have visited and commented on during the past month.

 That way, when we visit each other, we can HOP OVER to your links, connect with others and share a little blog love around!

-My Featured Blog Links for this month:
+Coincidentally, my Featured Blog Links for this month are both called Sue: